First Year Seminar

 - Are there any students exempt from FYS?

-- What are the goals and objectives of FYS?
+- What are the benefits of the FYS for students?

 - Is a First-Year Seminar required for graduation?